 We would ordinarily recommend arriving in Eastbourne a day or two before the start of term to acclimatise, recover from any jet lag, and become familiar with being in the UK.
-In light of the current coronavirus pandemic and associated travel restrictions, and possible self-isolation requirements, we strongly suggest you keep informed on all updates with regards to restrictions in your own country and that of the UK.
-As soon as we have any news with regards to conditions affecting our international pupils, we will update you too.
+In light of the ongoing coronavirus issues and associated travel restrictions, and possible self-isolation requirements, we strongly suggest you keep informed on all updates with regards to restrictions in your own country and that of the UK.